steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 Finally, the fifth chapter builds on one particular event in recent Netto-Uyoku history: The Netto-Uyoku Ban Festival (*netouyo ban matsuri *ネトウヨBAN祭り).
 Earlier I inquired on the existence of a Japanese equivalent of online culture wars.
 While setting up the outline of my paper, this question answered itself.
 The latter uses methods of mass-reporting on Youtube and Twitter for automatic removal of Netto-Uyoku related accounts.
 With a quantitative approach I attempt to prove that the focus of those labeled Netto-Uyoku has (not unlike the 'Left versus Right' wars as perceived elsewhere) shifted away from the traditional targets of Korea as the cultural other.
 For this, I built a library of Netto-Uyoku-related keywords which I categorize according to a typology based on my definition of cyber-nationalism.

-Over the course of this paper, I attempt to answer such questions as:
+Concretely, over the course of this paper I attempt to answer such questions as:

 - What is the demography of the Netto-Uyoku movement?
 - How should we define Netto-Uyoku ideology, if at all present in Netto-Uyoku rhetoric?